binaryberry/CV/README.md

 Education
 -----------
- * (2000-2006) Master in Marketing and Customer Relations, Audencia Nantes Management School and Lycée Vilgénis.
+ * (2000-2006) Master in Marketing and Customer Relations from Audencia Nantes Management School and Lycée Vilgénis.
  Included a one-year internship in a movie festival organisation.

 I also like...